What is an MPAN? A guide to supply numbers for businesses

 How to read your MPAN number

-Your MPAN is displayed as two lines of numbers on your electricity bill.
-Each part provides different details about your supply.
+An MPAN is displayed as two lines of numbers on your electricity bill.
+Each part provides different information about your supply.

-The table below shows the different profile classes used across domestic and business supplies.
+The table below shows the different profile classes used across electricity connections in Great Britain.

 | Profile class | Type of supply | Description |